cms-DQM/dials/docs/LOCAL_DEVELOPMENT.md

 Login to [QA Application Portal](https://application-portal-qa.web.cern.ch/), get the secrets values and fill where it is written `SECRET_HERE`.

-The `DJANGO_DQMIO_STORAGE` variable could be set to the directory where DQMIO data is mounted but that means you are going to ingest all DQMIO data locally (+700 GB), you can pick just a fill files and save locally in the directory `/mnt/dqmio`.
+The `DJANGO_DQMIO_STORAGE` variable could be set to the directory where DQMIO data is mounted but that means you are going to ingest all DQMIO data locally (+700 GB), on the other hand you can pick just a fill files and save locally in the directory `/mnt/dqmio`.

 Note: Do not forget to create a database named `dials-dev` in your local postgresql instance.